ckatyal17/aws-install-cdk/README.md

 If you encounter any issues:
 - Check the `installCDK.log` file for detailed error messages and debugging information.
 - Verify internet connectivity and permissions if installations fail.

-## License

-This script is open-source and can be freely modified and distributed.